TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 In doubt, have a look at the full documentation: [NeuroMod Toolbox Manual](Modules/MISC/NeuroMod_Toolbox_Manual.docx)

 In order to get started after opening the user interface for the first time, you can load an example dataset to explore all functionalities this toolbox provides and get used to it.
-The first thing you always have to do is to either extract data from a recording or to load data you previously saved with the toolbox.
+The first thing you always have to do is to either extract data from a recording or to load data you previously saved with NeuroMod.
 To extract data from any dataset in one of the supported data formats select the "Load Raw Recordings" option and click on the "RUN" button on the left side in the "Manage Dataset" module.
 Example datasets are saved in Path_to_GUI/Recording Data/Raw Data.
 Select a folder containing your recording and specify your probe design.
 Some probe designs (also for the example dataset) are already available to load using the menu on top of the window.
 In doubt, most windows give additional information in the text areas as well as tooltips.
 In most cases, if you click on something or do something that is not supported or does not work (i.e. click start without specifying a probe design or selecting a folder without a supported recording file), you will get a message what the issue is.

 > ### **Overview of required Matlab toolboxes**